 If you want to find Alvord Desert camping, one of the best is Alvord Hot Springs Camping, which we described in this related post.
 You can book it at the camping website.
-They offer also bunkhouses, so chcek it.
+They offer also bunkhouses, so check it.
 The Steens Wilderness has also a few campgrounds.

 Alvord Desert Oregon – Lodging

 If you don’t want to camp on the Alvord Desert, you also have a few hotel options nearby, but it requires some driving.
 In our opinion, Burns is a great place.
 There are several hotels to stay in.
 You can also stay at Crystal Crane Hot Springs Resort.

 There is also Frenchglen Hotel (70 miles from the desert).